 My first reaction was one of relief that there was finally a safer option available for older babies and young children.
 But soon I became quite angry and frustrated at the fact that it had taken me 20 years and seven children to find out about this.
 I would never have used forward facing car seats if I had known then what I know now.
 There just wasn't enough information available to parents about extended rear facing and its safety benefits.
 Nor were the seats easy to find in shops.

-In 2013 I decided to become a qualified Child Passenger Safety Adviser and start selling Swedish rear facing car seats myself, so that I could continue to help people keep their children safe in the car.
+In 2013 I decided to become a certified Child Passenger Safety Adviser and start selling Swedish rear facing car seats myself, so that I could continue to help people keep their children safe in the car.